Did You Know?

 Emphasizing the disproportionate impact on Black communities and older adults, the letter presents evidence supporting the effectiveness of lower speed limits in reducing fatalities.
 It also highlights similar legislative efforts that have been successful in other US cities.

-Thank you for taking action to make Chicago’s streets safer for all.
+Thank you to all who have taken action to make Chicago’s streets safer for all.

 Dear Chairman La Spata and members of the committee,